9 Healthy Breakfast Ideas

 Making small changes can make your breakfast healthier and help to fuel your body for the day ahead.
 Here are five ways you can make breakfast better for you:

 Having a serving of protein in the morning can help you power through the morning.
 Not only does protein help keep you satisfied, but it may also help you feel more energised throughout the day.
 Eggs are a good choice for breakfast protein, because you can make them SO many different ways!
-For BBG girls who don’t like eggs, you can use Greek yoghurt, quinoa, oats or cottage cheese instead!
+For anyone who doesn't like eggs, you can use Greek yoghurt, quinoa, oats or cottage cheese instead!

 Include some healthy fats